exonum/exonum-btc-anchoring/README.md

 cargo install --example anchoring
 ```

-For example, create an BTC anchoring configuration template for the testnet Bitcoin network.
+For example, create a BTC anchoring configuration template for the testnet Bitcoin network.
 In our case we create a template for the network with several validators.

 ```bash